 1. 8-Ball

-The most played pool game in the world.
-Two players, 15 balls racked in a triangle.
+Two players, 15 balls, and the most-played pool game on the planet.
 After the break, the first ball legally pocketed determines whether you’re solids (1-7) or stripes (9-15).
 Clear all your group, then pocket the 8-ball in a called pocket to win.
 A scratch on the 8-ball shot when the 8 drops is an automatic loss.

 Rack: All 15 balls in triangle.
-8-ball in center, 1-ball at apex, one solid and one stripe in the back corners.
-Break: From behind the head string.
+8-ball in center, 1-ball at apex, one solid and one stripe in the back corners. (how to rack properly) Break: From behind the head string.
 At least 4 balls must contact a cushion.
 Win condition: Pocket all your group balls, then legally sink the 8-ball.

 For the complete rulebook, see our 8-ball rules guide.